johnridesabike/bikewalklife/posts/2020/11/do-you-live-in-a-15-minute-neighborhood-here-is-how-to-find-out.md

 - apps
 - HERE
 - maps
+excerpt: >
+  I frequently hear my town described as a “15 minute city,” or a “20 minute city,” by people who advocate living here.
+That's a shorthand way of saying “you can get anywhere you need within 15 minutes.”
+But the unspoken caveat is that they mean 15 minutes by car.
+The thought of walking somewhere, unless it’s from a parking spot, doesn’t even dawn on most people.

 ---
 I frequently hear my town described as a “15 minute city,” or a “20 minute city,” by people who advocate living here.
 That's a shorthand way of saying “you can get anywhere you need within 15 minutes.”
 But the unspoken caveat is that they mean 15 minutes _by car_.
 The thought of walking somewhere, unless it’s from a parking spot, doesn’t even dawn on most people.